UKCloud/documentation/articles/openshift/oshift-sco.md

 #### Additional networks

 By default, your OpenShift cluster will only be connected to the internet.
-Your OpenShift environment can be provisioned on other networks such as PSN, HSCN, Janet and RLI at a flat fee per month per network plus the additional network charges.
+Your OpenShift environment can be provisioned on other networks such as PSN, HSCN, Janet and MCN at a flat fee per month per network plus the additional network charges.
 For more information, see the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 #### Registry storage